 2. Stroll through Park Güell

-A second unmissable Gaudi masterpiece is Park Güell, which is in hills on the edge of the city.
-This UNESCO World Heritage Site displays intricate mosaic artwork, winding paths and unique architectural elements.
+A second Gaudi masterpiece not to be missed is Park Güell, which is located in the hills on the edge of the city.
+This UNESCO World Heritage Site showcases intricate mosaic artwork, winding paths and unique architectural elements.
 Admire the iconic Salamander Staircase – El Drac in Catalan – and wander through the forest of crooked columns in the colonnade.
 The beauty of Park Güell and the panoramic view of the city make it a must-visit.
 Lose yourself in the architect’s imaginative world and experience the magic in every corner of this extraordinary park.

 3. Admire Casa Batlló